What Makes Sammy Run? (musical): Act I

-At the New York Record, copy boy Sammy Glick eagerly darts around collecting the day's new stories from the reporters, like Al Manhaim.
-He shows O'Brien, the Managing Editor, some typos.
-A real go-getter, Sammy makes money on the side, too, and buys "A New Pair of Shoes", fancy ones, the first chance he gets.
+At the New York Record, copy boy Sammy Glick eagerly darts around, collecting the day's new stories from the reporters, like Al Manhaim.
+He shows O'Brien, the Managing Editor, some typographical errors.
+Sammy is ambitious and enterprising: he earns money on the side, too.
+He buys "A New Pair of Shoes", fancy ones, the first chance he gets.
 Sammy asks AI for advice on his first radio column.
 Al notes that Sammy stole it from a book written by Kit Sargent.
 O’Brien publishes "Sammy's" article instead of Al's drama column.
 Al is amazed when Sammy protests that he was "helping" Al by making the entertainment page better ("You Help Me").
 Sammy persuades a talented writer, Julian Blumberg, to let Sammy "help" him get his radio script produced.
 He uses Al's connections to get an agent to sell the script under Sammy's name to Hollywood producer Sidney Fineman.

 Soon Sammy is hired to write scripts for World-Wide Pictures in Los Angeles, where he meets rising star Rita Rio, tough-guy assistant director Sheik Orsini, and writer Kit Sargent.
 Kit has "A Tender Spot" for difficult men, so she falls for Sammy.
-Al shows up at the studio looking to adapt a script for the movies, and Sammy takes the credit for finding him.
+Al shows up at the studio, looking to adapt a script for the movies, and Sammy takes the credit for finding him.
 Kit joins Al and Sammy to lampoon film plots ("Lights!
 Camera!
 Platitude!")
-Sidney sees that Sammy is a Hollywood natural – unsavory, duplicitous and glory-seeking ("My Home Town").
+Sidney sees that Sammy is a Hollywood natural — unsavory, duplicitous and glory-seeking ("My Home Town").
 Sammy suggests a film plot to Sidney, stolen from the Joan Crawford movie Rain: Monsoon, written by Sammy's ghostwriter, Julian, stars Rita Rio.
 At an industry showing, Sammy and Kit continue their affair.

 Investor H. R. Harrington, who might purchase control of the studio, and his spoiled daughter Laurette see the film.
 Sammy realizes that if he can win Laurette, he could eventually head the studio, but Laurette fantasizes about crushing Sammy ("I See Something").
 Al hopes for romance with Kit, but she turns him down ("Maybe Some Other Time").
 Monsoon is a hit, and Sidney gives Sammy his own film unit.
-A disappointed Al goes to the airport to fly East.
+A disappointed Al goes to the airport to fly east.
 Sammy suggests a sexy weekend with Kit in Mexico ("You Can Trust Me: A Room Without Windows").
-Just then, Laurette calls Kit wanting Sammy take her out on the town.
-Sammy slinks away from Kit, but when he calls for Laurette, she blows him off.
+Laurette calls Kit, wanting Sammy to take her out on the town.
+Sammy slinks away from Kit, but when he calls for Laurette, she acts uninterested.
 Everyone is unhappy ("Kiss Me No Kisses").